emberjs/guides/source/configuring-ember/feature-flags.md

 release, and are not included in the next stable release.
 They may still be included in the next beta cycle if the issues/concerns are resolved.

-Once the beta cycle has completed the next stable release will include any features that were enabled during the beta cycle.
-At this point the feature flags will be removed from the canary and future beta branches and the feature becomes of the framework.
+Once the beta cycle has completed, the next stable release will include any features that were enabled during the beta cycle.
+At this point the feature flags will be removed from the canary and future beta branches, and the feature becomes part of the framework.

 ## Flagging Details
 The flag status in the generated build is controlled by the [`features.json`](https://github.com/emberjs/ember.js/blob/master/features.json)